 Why in the name of goodness - I discussed it before with the Minister - was amendment No. 29 thought to be correct at a time when we have thousands of young people who desperately want to comply with the law?
 They desperately want to comply with the legislation that is there at present.
 They want to sit their driving tests.
 They want to become the holders of full licences.
 The proudest day in the lives of the young people in my extended family, including nieces and nephews, is the day they get their full licences.
 They are on the phone and with modern technology they text to say, "Great news, I got my full licence."
 These people want to comply with the law.
 They want to comply with the legislation.
 The Minister and previous Ministers have let them down by not putting adequate resources into our driving test centres.

-I will move onto the other item pertinent to this and that is the whole aspect of insurance.
+I will move on to the other item pertinent to this, and that is the whole aspect of insurance.
 With regard to amendment No. 29, many people have talked about people breaking the law if they are driving without a full driving licence and do not have insurance.
 I have checked this out before talking and it is incorrect.
 Anybody who tries to state that people do not have insurance is incorrect.
-People have accidents because on the law of averages accidents will happen.
+People have accidents because by the law of averages accidents will happen.
 Young people have had accidents while driving on provisional licences with insurance.
 It is wrong for people to make out that such young people are not insured and to give the impression that any young person driving on a provisional licence without a fully licensed driver with them is doing so without insurance.
 It is not a fact.
 The insurance companies will say that.
 What the Minister is proposing to do here is wrong because these young people are struggling to pay enormous insurance premiums.
 We see people buying a motor car for €1,000 or €2,000.
-When these young people buy their first vehicle they adore the fact that they have their own set of wheels, that they have a key and independence and they respect the fact they have a motor car.
+When these young people buy their first vehicle they adore the fact that they have their own set of wheels and that they have a key and independence, and they respect the fact they have a motor car.
 They want to protect their licence, whether it is a provisional licence or a full one, but they are being put to breaking point when they go to get insurance and get quotes of €3,000, €4,000, €5,000 and €6,000.
 It is an outrageous sum of money for these young people.
 It is two years since the matter of the cost of insurance for young people was discussed by an Oireachtas committee.
 In fairness to the politicians who were involved at that time from all parties, they did everything they could to highlight the difficulties with the heads of the insurance companies.
 We thought they had been given a good hearing but the only good thing that came out of it was that when insurance companies give an extraordinarily high quotation for a young person's insurance they are obliged to explain why they are charging so much.
 If they are asking a young person for €6,000 for 12 months for insurance, which is €500 a month, they have to give an explanation for why the premium is so high.
 When it comes to amendment No. 29, why are the Minister and Government not really getting serious about tackling the high cost of insurance?
 When it comes to insurance and the reason why insurance is so high, why are the Minister and Government not doing something about the bogus claims culture in Ireland which means there are people who make a living and a career out of it?

 It is far more sensible for a person to be involved in a bogus claim than it is to rob a bank or a post office because they might get caught robbing the bank or the post office but there is far less likelihood of being caught being involved in a bogus claim.
 Returning to amendment No. 29, why in the name of goodness did the Minister not see fit to help our young people rather than penalise them?
 Why did he not do something practical about the high cost of insurance?
 When young people get some part-time work to pay for their college and car insurance costs, they will find, if this is backed by the legislators here, that they are going to be hit further.
 The insurance companies are coming down on top of them and now there will also be the Minister and the Deputies who wish to line up behind him and support him.

 That is their prerogative.
 Unlike other people, who make personal attacks on me because of the opinions and views I have, my answer to Deputies who have a completely different viewpoint to mine is that I totally respect their opinions.
 There are respectable people on the other side with whom I am friendly, such as Deputy Martin Ferris, who might have a different opinion.
-I would not take from his opinion, or from anybody else either, not even from the people who try to antagonise me.
+I would not take from his opinion, or from anybody else's either, not even from the people who try to antagonise me.
 My attitude is that they are entitled to their opinion, they have their mandate and they are perfectly entitled to use it-----

 Deputy Michael Healy-Rae is wandering.